astsu777/dwm/README.md

 * Toggles floating/fullscreen/sticky modes for the focused window
 * Floating windows can set to open at the center of the screen using rules
 * A scratchpad can be easily opened (*st* required for this to work)
-* If you want to use *DWMBlocks*, this build is already patched to work with signal updating

 # Dependencies
 The following packages are necessary in order to run this build of DWM properly: